diffix/pg_diffix/README.md

 `pg_diffix.low_count_mean_gap` - The number of standard deviations between the lower bound and the mean of the low count filter threshold.
 Default value is 2.0.

-`pg_diffix.low_count_sigma` - The standard deviation for the noise used when calculating the low count filter threshold.
+`pg_diffix.low_count_layer_sd` - The standard deviation for each noise layer used when calculating the low count filter threshold.
 Default value is 1.0.

 #### Aggregation settings